mahouboy23/IB-notes/Sample  Paragraph 2.md

 - The main policy i would like to change would be healthcare
 - Access to Healthcare Services
 - Healthcare Workforce Training and Retention
-- Increase the reach of healthcare facilities in rural
+- Increase the reach of healthcare facilities in rural areas
 - building new clinics
 - help access primary care, maternal health, and vaccination programs.
 - Invest in training more healthcare professionals